Bank Liquidity Creation, Systemic Risk, and Basel Liquidity Regulations

 Date Written: June 1, 2018

-We find that banks subject to the Liquidity Coverage Ratio (LCR banks) create less liquidity per dollar of assets in the post-LCR period than non-LCR banks by, in part, lending less.
-However, we also find that LCR banks are more resilient as they contribute less to fire-sale risk, relative to non-LCR banks.
-We estimate the net after-tax benefits from reduced lending and fire-sale risk to be about 1.4 percent of assets in 2013:Q2-2014 for large banks.
+We find that banks subject to the Liquidity Coverage Ratio (LCR) create less liquidity per dollar of assets in the post-LCR period than banks not subject to the LCR, in part because LCR banks make fewer loans.
+However, we also find that LCR banks are more resilient, as they contribute less to fire-sale risk relative to non-LCR banks.
+For large banks, we estimate the net after-tax benefits from reduced lending and fire-sale risk to be about 1.4 percent of assets from second-quarter 2013 through fourth-quarter 2014.
 Our findings, which we show are unlikely to result from capital regulations, highlight the trade-off between lower liquidity creation and greater resilience from liquidity regulations.

 JEL Classification: G01, G21, G28